OPSkins/node-opskins-api/README.md

 sales will be deleted and new ones will be created.
 This means that if this request fails to send a trade offer, you may safely re-request it for the same items.

+### search(params, callback)
+- `params` - An object containing search parameters.
+Please [see here](https://opskins.com/kb/api-isales#method-search-v1) for documentation regarding this.
+- `callback` - A function to be called when the request completes
+    - `err` - An `Error` object on failure, or `null` on success

+**v1.2.0 or later is required to use this method**

+Search active OPSkins listings for particular items.
+This endpoint is relatively heavily rate-limited.
+Current limits are documented on the [OPSkins knowledgebase](https://opskins.com/kb/api-isales#method-search-v1).

+### buyItems(saleids, total, callback)
+- `saleids` - An array of OPSkins sale IDs for the items you want to buy
+- `total` - The total cost of the items you wish to buy, in USD cents.
+If this is not correct, the request will fail.
+- `callback` - A function to be called when the request completes
+    - `err` - An `Error` object on failure, or `null` on success
+    - `items` - An array of objects, each of which corresponds to an item you purchased.
+Each object has these properties:
+        - `saleid` - The OPSkins sale ID of the item.
+This will be one of the IDs you passed in.
+        - `new_itemid` - The new OPSkins ID of this item in your OPSkins inventory.
+This is the ID you need to pass to `withdrawInventoryItems` to withdraw the item to your Steam inventory.
+        - `name` - The name of the item
+        - `bot_id` - The internal OPSkins ID of the bot which is holding this item
+    - `balance` - Your new OPSkins account balance after this purchase, in USD cents

+**v1.2.0 or later is required to use this method**

+Purchase one or more items and deliver them to your OPSkins inventory.
+Once purchased, the item(s) can be delivered to your Steam inventory using `withdrawInventoryItems`.
+To prevent bot sniping, this endpoint will only purchase listings which have been publicly visible for at least ten minutes, and are not currently limited to Buyers Club members.

 ## ISupport

 ### repairItem(saleID, callback)